KrishSharma007/school-erp/PRODUCTION_DEPLOYMENT.md

 ## Environment Setup

 ### 1. Backend Environment Variables
-Create a `.env` file in the `backend` directory with the following variables:
+Create a `config.env` file in the `backend` directory with the following variables:

 ```env
 # Production Environment Configuration